 Co-leading a trip to the Edinburgh Fringe Festival, August 3-15

 Teaching a “Choreographing Intimacy” workshop with Ellen Morbyrne and Real Live Theatre, North Star, Sunderland MA, August 17

-Leading a workshop on “Creative Vision & the Director’s Process,” New College, Sarasota FL, September 7
+Leading a workshop on “The Art of the Director,” New College, Sarasota FL, September 7

-Serving as intimacy choreographer for “The Bacchae,” UMASS Theater Department, Amherst MA, November
+Serving as intimacy choreographer for “The Bacchae,” UMASS Theater Department, November

 Working with Toby on Intimacy…